How Can I Integrate More Research Into My Practice?

 - Attending a conference presentation they are making

-- Inviting her/him to observe your program and talk with them about it afterwards
+- Inviting her/him/them to observe your program and talk with them about it afterwards

 Research-practice partnerships usually include distinct roles relevant to your differing areas of expertise but they can also include joint work to refine the research questions so that they are equally compelling to all parties involved.
 You can also look at data together to frame the analysis and even co-author articles, papers, and other research products.

 There is a strong history of collaborative research in ISE that has led to long-term, mutualistic and productive relationships.
 There are also guides to developing relationships that can help you to develop a balanced, equitable partnership.